-Since 2015, the Professional Practice Committee provides in-depth exposure to important skills on topics such as practice, claim prevention, business management, leadership, running a firm, and many more.
+Since 2015, the Mastering the Business of Architecture Committee provides in-depth exposure to important skills on topics such as practice, claim prevention, business management, leadership, running a firm, and many more.
 The Committee is providing this knowledge through the Mastering the Business of Architecture (MBA) Series.
-Find out more about the series, here.

 PRACTICE AND PROFESSIONAL DEVELOPMENT